Weathering the Storm: Be Prepared Before, During and After a Winter Storm

 - Make sure you have handy snow removal equipment and an alternative heat source (i.e., fireplace, wood-burning stove, or a generator) to keep one room in your home warm and livable.

 - Prepare your vehicle: inspect tires for pressure and treading, check anti-freeze levels, make sure headlights are clean, windshield wipers are working properly, and your vehicle has a full tank of gas.

 - If you plan to evacuate, be sure to check local weather conditions before heading out on the road.

-- Be prepared for secondary hazards such as power outage and flooding once snow melts.
+- Be prepared for secondary hazards such as power outages and flooding once the snow melts.